How Your Phone Might Be Aging You and What To Do About It

 The reported negative effects of blue light on the skin is a new concern growing out of our increased dependence on screens: computers, cell phones and televisions among them.
 The beauty industry is taking notice.

 Skin health isn't just about protection from UV rays anymore.
-The reported negative effects of blue light on the skin is a new concern growing out of our increased dependance on screens: computers, cell phones and televisions among them.
+The reported negative effects of blue light on the skin is a new concern growing out of our increased dependence on screens: computers, cell phones, and televisions among them.
 The beauty industry is taking notice.
 Products and treatments are being formulated specifically to protect and heal skin from the effects of this blue light.
 So, what exactly is blue light and what harm can it do to our skin?
 And most importantly, what can we do about it?

 What Is Blue Light?

-First we need to understand that all light exists on a spectrum, but human eyes can only see rays on the electromagnetic (EM) spectrum of visible light: red, orange, yellow, green, blue, indigo and violet.
+First, we need to understand that all light exists on a spectrum, but human eyes can only see rays on the electromagnetic (EM) spectrum of visible light: red, orange, yellow, green, blue, indigo, and violet.
 Light creates EM energy waves that our brains perceive as color.
 Each wave has a different wavelength, which makes us see a different color.
 As we move up the spectrum from red to violet, the energy increases.
 The more energy a wave has, the higher the frequency.
 Waves with a higher frequency are potentially more damaging to our bodies, which is why infrared rays are good for you and ultraviolet (UV) rays can be harmful.
 On this scale of visible light, blue light is high.

 All light contains these waves, but it's the energy they emit that allows us to see color.
 Blue light is no exception.
 In fact, the sun is our largest source of blue light and as the sun's rays collide with air molecules and are scattered through the earth's atmosphere, the sky appears blue.
 This is why blue light is evolutionarily significant to humans: it helps us differentiate between day and night, enabling us to regulate our sleep cycles and maintain our circadian rhythm.

 Even though blue light is a high energy visible light, our eyes provide very little protection from it, especially on clear, sunny days.
-Our LED screens (like computer screens, television screens and phone screens) produce an even higher intensity of this same blue light.
+Our LED screens (like computer screens, television screens, and phone screens) produce an even higher intensity of this same blue light.
 Too much exposure can cause damage to our eyes, affect our sight, and make us feel lethargic and fatigued.

 The eye’s frontal membrane (the cornea) naturally absorbs light from lower frequencies (red, orange, green), but high energy light (blue and violet) goes straight through.
 The retina at the back of the eye absorbs it and can deteriorate over time with too much exposure.
 And about that circadian rhythm: since our brains associate blue light with daytime, looking at a screen late at night tricks our bodies into thinking we need to stay awake.
 Some studies show that this can affect our mental health and lead to sleep problems.